 Nevermind all those books.
 Just get the chocolate!
 No soy, no palm oils, no artificial colors, just pure single-origin cacao, cacao butter, sweetened with coconut sugar or honey.

-This Chocolate Triple Threat pack comes beautifully wrapped with a red or natural Raffia ribbon—and the packaging of the chocolates themselves is exquisite.
+This Chocolate Triple Threat pack comes beautifully wrapped with a red or beige Raffia ribbon—and the packaging of the chocolates themselves is exquisite.

 Best part is, you get to choose the bars—one from each chocolate maker: